-Micropip can't find a pure Python wheel
+Why can't Micropip find a "pure Python wheel" for a package?

 When installing a Python package from PyPI, micropip will produce an error if it cannot find a pure Python wheel.
 To determine if a package has a pure Python wheel manually, you can open its PyPi page (for instance https://pypi.org/project/snowballstemmer/) and go to the "Download files" tab.
 If this tab doesn't contain a file py3-none-any.whl then the pure Python wheel is missing.